MohideenSheikSulaiman/SwiftConnect/Example/README.md

 ## License

-Connect is available under the MIT license.
+SwiftConnect is available under the MIT license.
 See the LICENSE file for more info.